taigrr/neocrush.nvim/README.md

 ### "buffer not loaded" Warning

-When crush-lsp applies edits to a file that isn't currently open in Neovim, you may see a warning like:
+When neocrush applies edits to a file that isn't currently open in Neovim, you may see a warning like:

 ```
-crush-lsp: buffer for file:///path/to/file.go is not loaded.
+neocrush: buffer for file:///path/to/file.go is not loaded.
 Load buffer to get syntax highlighting.
 ```

 This is expected behavior - the LSP server can edit any file, but Neovim needs to load it into a buffer for the flash highlight to work.